 Is A Chase Savings Account FDIC-Insured?

 Yes.
 Chase Bank is a FDIC member.
-Therefore, any funds deposited in a Chase Savings Account are insured up to the maximum allowed by law.
+Therefore, any funds deposited into one of their Savings Accounts are insured up to the maximum allowed by law.

 The Federal Deposit Insurance Corporation (FDIC) is a United States government corporation providing deposit insurance to depositors in U.S. commercial banks and savings institutions.
 Furthermore, FDIC insures deposits according to ownership category (such as individual, joint or accounts with beneficiaries).
 For instance, the current maximum amount is $250,000 per depositor, per insured bank, for each account ownership category.